SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_0de050fb-3f56-4c7a-a9b6-76bf5298a617_do_not_edit_manually.md

     - **Effort:** intermediate

+??? abstract "Hijack Legit RDP Session To Move Laterally"

+    Identifies suspicious file creations in the startup folder of a remote system.
+An adversary could abuse this to move laterally by dropping a malicious script or executable that will be executed after a reboot or user logon.

+    - **Effort:** intermediate

 ??? abstract "ICacls Granting Access To All"

     Detects suspicious icacls command granting access to all, used by the ransomware Ryuk to delete every access-based restrictions on files and directories.
 ICacls is a built-in Windows command to interact with the Discretionary Access Control Lists (DACLs) which can grand adversaries higher permissions on specific files and folders.